SteveDaulton/download_counter/docs/source/intro.rst

 Configuration
 =============

-The app has a configuration file **"download_counter.cfg"** that may be easily edited with any plain text editor.
+The app has a configuration file :doc:`"download_counter.cfg" <config>` that may be edited with any plain text editor.
 For example, to edit with `nano
 <https://www.nano-editor.org/dist/latest/nano.html>`_ :

 .. code-block:: console